apear9/rdwplus/cran-comments.md

-# CRAN submission 0X-08-2023
+# CRAN submission 19-08-2023

 This is an update.
+The purpose of this update is to change the main dependency from rgrass7 (being deprecated) to rgrass and also to remove any dependency on raster.
 This is the first submission of the updated package.

 ## Test environments